DISCOVER YOUR GOLD

 The CEAS Advising Office is available for undergraduate students to get help with program planning, registration and much more.

-Student Employment offers employment services, career fairs, career advising, campus employment, resume writing, cover letter assistance and job search strategies.
+The Career and Student Employment office offers employment services, career fairs, career advising, campus employment, resume writing, cover letter assistance and job search strategies.

 Research Labs are available for conducting applied research including both graduate and undergraduate students as research assistants.